rdkcentral/reboot-manager/docs/reboot-reason-fetcher/Reboot_checker_mig.md

 - Integration call in `rebootreason_main.c` - Wire new functions into workflow

 **Not Migrated (Intentional):**
-- Shutdown mode - Different lifecycle, kept as shell script
+- Shutdown mode - Legacy Implementation and not needed.
-- Platform-specific hardware modules - Planned for future, generic fallback sufficient

 **Result:**
 ✅ Full **bootup** mode now in C (100% feature parity with shell)
 ✅ Enhanced with panic/firmware/classification (already existed)
-⏳ Shutdown mode remains shell-based
-⏳ Platform modules planned for future